isaiahcmichael/Ollanect/README.md

 ```sh
 ollanect --help
 ```
-A basic list of options are: `--help`, `--license`, `--model`, and `--prompt`.
-A full page of options/flags may be added in the future.
+You can see Ollanect's help page for [Flags and Options](help/ollanectOptions.md) for the full list of Flag and Options.

 ## License